FY 2020 MHRBWCC Board of Directors

 Franklin City Schools - Chris Herren Brings HOPE to Franklin

 Clinton County Community Action Program - Conscious Discipline

 Heavenward Farm and Horsemanship - Equine Assisted Learning

 Ralph J. Stolle Countryside YMCA - Respite Night, Kids Night Out

 Warren County Community Service - TIP-Staff Training

-MHRBWCC believes that everyone who applies for and/or receives mental health and/or substance addiction services through our network of contract agencies has rights.
+MHRBWCC believes that everyone who applies for services in our system has rights.
 These rights are available for you to read and print if you'd like.

-Individuals and groups interested in further information or presentations regarding these rights and the grievance procedure may contact the Mental Health Recovery Services’ Clients Rights Officer at 513-695-1695.
+Individuals and groups interested in further information or presentations regarding these rights and the grievance procedure may contact the MHRBWCC Client Rights Officer at 513-695-1695.

 Likewise, each of our contract providers has a Client Rights Officer who is responsible for ensuring your rights at the agency level.
 They are also available to assist with resolving problems or concerns related to your rights.